IhorAntiukhov/think-note/README.md

 # Main features

-- **Notes**
+- :notebook_with_decorative_cover: **Notes**
-  - Rich text editor
+  - Rich-text editor
   - Custom tags
   - Word counter
-  - Marking notes
+  - Mark notes
-  - Sorting by created at, updated at, number of words, number of words, and number of visits.
+  - Sort by creation date, update date, word count, or number of visits
-  - Home page with note lists and uncategorized notes without a folder.
+  - Home page displaying note lists and uncategorized notes (notes without a folder)
-  - Move a note/folder to another folder (long-press an item and select a new parent folder).
+  - Move a note or folder to another folder (long-press an item and choose a new parent folder)
-- **AI**
+- :robot: **AI**
-  - Generate an AI summary from the note content, using a custom prompt.
+  - Generate AI summaries from note content using a custom prompt
-  - Categorization of the summary by AI.
+  - Automatic categorization of summaries
-  - View your summaries in category-summary structure.
+  - View summaries organized by categories
-- **User profile**
+- :bust_in_silhouette: **User profile**
-  - Sign up with email and password.
+  - Sign up with email and password
-  - Update your user name, email, or password.
+  - Update your username, email, or password
-  - Add a profile picture.
+  - Add a profile picture
-  - View your statistics.
+  - View personal usage statistics

 # Tech stack